kevinushey/blog/_posts/2015-11-22-what-is-a-function.md

 {% highlight text %}
-​Error in foo(): object 'a' not found
+Error in foo(): object 'a' not found

 {% endhighlight %}